sergfa/message-chunking/README.md

-# Handle Large JSON Messages in Kafka: Chunking
+# Handle Large JSON Messages

 Some broker services like Kafka have a limit on the size of the payload.
 If the message is larger than the value accepted by the broker, then a producer will fail to send the message.